 Both strategies have pros and cons.

-As I mentioned earlier, put all your money in a single stock and/or sector can be risky.
-So, people usually diversify it and it called sector-based strategies.
+As I mentioned earlier, putting all your money in a single stock and/or sector can be risky.
+So, people usually diversify it and it is called sector-based strategies.

 Looks like this:

 Find your investment goals based on the business cycles and also considerations of each sector.
 Then, build your investment strategies!

 However, please consider risks, charges, and expenses on investing in a stock.

 “Investing” is not magic.
 “Investing” is not a millionaire-making machine.
 It’s like a reselling business.
 You purchase items, hold them for a while, resell it to make a profit or sometimes a loss.

 Set your comfortable investing budget and do not cross the budget.

 - How to Create a Monthly Dividend Portfolio

 - How to Buy a Stock at Fidelity